 The benefits of virtualization are both significant and numerous.

 - Upgrading: When your machines are virtual, you can upgrade them with a mouse click, rather than needing to install new hardware on a real, physical machine.
+A virtual environment can eliminate software downtime when upgrades are needed across multiple operating systems and desktops.

 - Efficient Use Of Resources: Because your virtual machines are all running on the same hardware, they can share resources.
 If one virtual machine needs a bit more, it can take them from another machine that doesn’t need as much at that time.